prof-rossetti/internet-technologies/exercises/website-hosting/analytics.md

 ```

 Save the file, commit your changes, and push them to GitHub to trigger a re-build of your GitHub Pages site.
 Visit the site and ask some friends to visit as well, and measure your pageviews in Google Analytics.

+> NOTE: in some cases, you may need to wait around 24-48 hours for the data to start collecting.

+> NOTE: page views and events will not be triggered by visitors who have disabled JavaScript via their browser settings or plugins.

 #### Tracking Events